isard-vdi/isard-flock/README.md

-# isard-flock
+# Isard Flock

-Isard VDI automated cluster
+Isard Flock is the name for the automated VDI clustering system based on drbd9 and pacemaker.